hongenxu/MDV_proj/README.md

 ##Requiring files

 ###Galgal5
-We used chicken reference genome (Galgal5).
+We used chicken reference genome Galgal5.

 ###dbSNP_liftover
 The chicken dbSNP file was based on genome version Galgal4.
+So we need first liftover galgal4 coordinates to galgal5 ones.

 ##Fastq2bam pipeline
 Scripts were uesd to process original FASTQ files to final BAM files.
 The pipeline was designed following GATK best practice.